JuniorHutto/NRCS_Tools/calc/howto_length.md

 # Calculate Geometry Tool (Length)

-## Objective: Create a tool that creates a Field [FEET] and calculate acres in each polyline.
+## Objective: Create a tool that creates a Field [FEET] and calculate acres in each polyline

 ### Steps